amlantis-lang/aml-vm-rust/README.md

-# A Gear Virtual Machine Implementation
+# An Amlantis Virtual Machine Implementation

 This implementation uses Rust and will support those platforms supported by Rust.